Comment s’habiller pour le touring?

 The mid layer’s mission is to retain your body heat without trapping moisture.
 It can be a quilted jacket made of either down or synthetic fibres.
 You can also have an insulated jacket, such as a fleece, or a merino wool garment in your backpack.
 For touring, mid layers made of synthetic insulation are preferable to those made of down because of their superior breathability.

-Discover Mid Layers
+Explore Mid Layers

 In addition, mid layers can be worn over each other.
 For example, a fleece jacket can be worn under a synthetic insulation layer.